 Captain Jack Sails into the Ride

-The next scene, featuring the "wench" auction, may be the most elaborate.
-The potential "brides" pose for the leering pirates, while an auctioneer presides over the event with authority and startling clarity.
+The auction scene may be the most elaborate.
+Until 2018, it used to offer "wenches" to the highest bidder and featured a busty redhead on the auction block.
+The other potential "brides" posed for the leering pirates, while an auctioneer that presided over the event with authority and startling clarity.
 According to Disney's Marty Sklar, Imagineers updated the auction figures through the years to give them more fluid and sophisticated articulation.
 (For more peeks behind the scenes, click to Pirates of the Caribbean History.)

-Traveling on, guests see woman with rolling pins and brooms chasing pirates in an endless circle.
-Originally, the pirates chased the women, but in the politically correct 1990s, Disney altered the scene.
-I guess it's still OK to portray public drunkenness, looting, prostitution, and arson, however.
+But in 2018, apparently bowing to changing mores, Disney altered the auction scene and made it more politically correct.
+It was not the first time that Disney updated the classic ride.
+In the following scene, guests see woman with rolling pins and brooms chasing pirates in an endless circle.
+Originally, the pirates chased the women, but in the 1990s, Disney altered the scene.
+I guess it's still OK to portray public drunkenness, looting, and arson, however.

 Things take a turn for the worse as fire rages through the town.
 The oblivious pirates seem more interested in drinking their rum than escaping danger.
 The famous "hairy leg" pirate sits idly on a bridge above the guests as fire consumes the village.
 A trio of pirate prisoners is intent on escaping the inferno.
 They try, unsuccessfully, to coax a dog into bringing them the key to their cell.